open-mpi/aws-pmix-scale-testing/README.md

 1. Change the name of the private key from CfnClusterKey to `<your_key>` in `./config`
 1. Move `mysqlauth.sh.template` to `mysqlauth.sh` and fill in database info
+1. Move `buckets.sh.template` to `buckets.sh` and fill in s3 info
+1. symlink mysqlauth.sh and buckets.sh to /backend/shared

 # Usage